rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 ## About

-- Self-employed IT consultant from Her, Germany (Bavaria) 🍻
+- Self-employed IT consultant from Herzogenaurach, Germany (Bavaria) 🍻
 - Blogging & content creation for more than five years.
 Since three years with a focus on testing Java and specifically Spring Boot applications 🍃
 - Founder of PragmaTech GmbH - Enabling Developers to Frequently Deliver Software with More Confidence 🚤
 - Enjoys writing tests 🧪